andrew45110/network-intrusion-detection/external_dataset_test/README.md

 ## 📦 Recommended External Datasets

-**Note:** We only recommend datasets that have been tested and achieve **≥75% accuracy** with our model.
-Datasets with different feature sets (e.g., UNSW-NB15, NSL-KDD) have been tested previously but achieved low accuracy due to feature incompatibility.
+**Note:** We only recommend datasets that have been tested and achieve **≥74% accuracy** with our model.
+These datasets share similar feature characteristics with InSDN.

 ### 1. CSE-CIC-IDS2018 ⭐ RECOMMENDED - TESTED
 - **Size:** ~100MB